McGill-NLP/mcgill-nlp.github.io/_pages/about.md

 ## Masters and PhDs

-To join our lab as a Masters or PhD student, please submit your application using this [Google Form](https://forms.gle/L4DL8bcGUnAgh4wz9).
+To join our lab as a Masters or PhD student, please submit your application for supervision using this [Google Form](https://forms.gle/L4DL8bcGUnAgh4wz9).

 *Note the deadline for each institution.*